zettajs/zettajs.github.io/projects/_posts/2014-10-13-Hello-World.md

   ```
   node server.js
   ```
-3. Confirm that zetta logs two messages, one for each device it finds:
+3. Confirm that Zetta logs two messages, one for each device it finds:

 ![Log output with both devices connected](/images/projects/hello_world/log_led_sine.png){:.zoom}